 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Church remembers two saints who are intimately connected with the Holy Bible.
-One is the Gospel writer Matthew, and the other is Saint John Chrysostom.
+The Church remembers many saints who are intimately connected with the Holy Bible.
+Two of them are the Gospel writer Matthew, and Saint John Chrysostom.

 Matthew's Gospel enlightens readers about Jesus Christ as the promised Savior and fulfiller of the Old Testament prophecies.
 Writing to his fellow Jews, Matthew presents Christ's life as the completion of God's plan for humanity, worked out over the centuries of Israel's history.

 Saint John Chrysostom loved the Bible, and passionately exhorted Christians to read it.
 He wrote, "If we are willing to examine the Scriptures in this way, carefully and systematically, we shall be able to obtain our salvation."